russelljjarvis/russelljjarvis/README.md

 The most pressing issue is how experiences from other research positions continue to effect me now.
 I have been in a few research projects that crashed before publication and for this reason, I prefer research projects that aim for newer journals journals that reduce the solo scientists work burden of completing a publication in any of several different ways such as:
  * Journals that are orientated towards the code effort and expect less word length: Journal of Open Source Software (JOSS).
- * Journals that support executable documents: Next journal.
+ * Journals that support executable documents: Next Journal.
  * Journals that review pre-prints: ELife.
  * Open source code and data that I can move about between organisations.